A sustainable partnership to serve campus and community

 The donated land’s proximity to existing sports and recreation facilities, including Hobbs Ice Arena, Carson Park’s multiple sporting venues, and the YMCA Tennis Center, positions the Sonnentag Complex as a key development in Eau Claire’s existing sports corridor.

-Construction of the Sonnentag Center is anticipated to begin in July 2020.
+Construction of the Sonnentag Centre is anticipated to begin in July 2020.
 The Chippewa Valley YMCA, originally a partner in Eau Claire Community Complex, Inc. and the Sonnentag Center, announced they were choosing not to participate in construction after assessing their fundraising policies in December 2019.
 In January 2020, the city of Eau Claire signed a letter of intent to participate in the project in conjunction with Visit Eau Claire.
 This partnership allowed the event facility’s seating capacity to be increased from 4,100 to 5,100 — a key number for attracting major events — and ensured Visit Eau Claire will have access to five basketball courts so the city can bid to host major youth sports tournaments and competitions.

 For more information, contact: